What is an Open House? Everything Home Sellers Should Know

 What’s an agent’s job during the open house?

 An agent’s job during an open house is to be the steward of your home.
-That means that he or she will welcome guests into the house, answer questions about the home, and keep track of guests that enter and exit the property in order to follow up with potential buyers who seem interested.
+That means that they’ll welcome guests into the house, answer questions about the home, and keep track of guests who enter and exit the property in order to follow up with potential buyers who seem interested.

 “Visitors have to sign in no matter what, or else they’re not getting to tour the house,” says Yoo.
-“Any good Realtor worth their salt will hunt that buyer down — and I use that obviously as a joking manner — to the ends of the earth to see if they have any further interest.”
+“Any good Realtor worth their salt will hunt that buyer down, and I use that obviously in a joking manner, to the ends of the earth to see if they have any further interest.”

 Broker’s opens: An alternative to the traditional open house

-The advantage of a broker’s open is twofold.
-For sellers, it can lead to quicker offers since agents who see the property might believe it’s a perfect fit for one of their clients.
-For agents, it offers an exclusive look at a listing, allowing them to be more efficient in their property selections for buyers.
-By utilizing broker’s opens, many properties get significant initial exposure to the real estate community, potentially streamlining the selling process.
+A broker’s open comes with a couple of key perks.
+For sellers, it can help spark faster offers if agents walk through the home and think it’s a good match for one of their buyers.
+For agents, it offers an exclusive look at a listing, allowing them to quickly narrow down options for their clients.
+Overall, broker’s opens give a home early exposure to the real estate community, which can help speed up the selling process.